Upper bounds on homogeneous fractional Gagliardo-Nirenberg-Sobolev constants via parabolic estimates: Introduction

 where $\theta\in(0,1)$, without the restriction \eqref{ass-para}.
-Formally \eqref{GNS} are referred to as \emph{Gagliardo-Nirenberg inequalities} in this case, when \eqref{ass-GN} is satisfied.
-For a recent discussion of the proof of the classical GN inequalities, we refer to a recent work by Fiorenza et al. \cite{fiorenza2021detailed}.
-Brezis and Mironescu \cite{brezis-miro-GN-2018} provided a sufficient and necessary condition for the inhomogeneous equation associated with \eqref{GNS} to hold.
+The original proofs by Nirenberg and Gagliardo are based on establishing an interplation inequality on intervals in dimension 1, for $s=1$, $s_1=0$ and $s_2=2$, and then generalized to arbitrary $s\in\N$ via induction, see, e.g., \cite{fiorenza2021detailed} for a review.
+One can also prove \eqref{GNS} via real or complex interpolation, covering, e.g., the cases $0\leq s_1<s_2<\infty$, $p_1=p_2=p=1$, see \cite[Section 7.32]{adams-fournier-Sobolev}.
+Other proofs employ wavelets, see, e.g., \cite{cohen-wavelet-00,cohen-dahmen-daubechies03}. \eqref{GNS} can also be formulated in Besov spaces \cite{hajaiej11}.
+Brezis and Mironescu have studied sufficient and necessary condition for the inhomogeneous equation associated with \eqref{GNS} to hold, see \cite{brezis-miro-GN-2018}.
 They assume $s,s_1,s_2\geq0$, $p,p_1,p_2\in[1,\infty]$ with the interpolation assumption \eqref{ass-GN}.
 Then they establish the necessary and sufficient condition that

 does not hold in order for